The crowd goes numb. Serena is losing. They don’t see that often, do they?

 To stand up, after all, she had gone through to play the game again at the highest level at this age is itself a victory for Serena, for all fans.

 She is here, at the top, because she fought her way through every single day and came out as the champion.
-The Queen.
-No, Serena doesn’t need another Grand Slam to prove she is the best but her life tells you the story of something beyond the Tennis court.
+The queen.
+No, Serena doesn’t need another Grand Slam to prove she is the best but her life tells you the story something beyond the Tennis court.

 If life is falling apart and you have no clue about how to overcome the challenges, take a leaf from Serena’s book and it will lead you the way.
 Such is Serena’s life.
 A real inspiration.
 A real warrior.

-I’m not sure how many years are left with Serena and Tennis.
-No matter what, we all should always be proud of what she had achieved and how she inspired us in life.
+I’m not sure how many years left with Serena and Tennis.
+No matter what, I will always be proud of what she had achieved and how she had inspired me in life.
 I will always be grateful.